 This can still occur even when the person driving was not the owner of the motor vehicle subject to the application.
 It is a complicated area of the law, if you are facing forfeiture, you should do yourself a favour and call our office for advice.

-How do I resist a forfeiture application?
+How do I resist a motor vehicle forfeiture application?

-If you are facing a forfeiture application, you should absolutely consult with an experienced traffic lawyer to determine whether it possible to resist the prosecutor’s application, bad advice could cost you your motor vehicle.
+If you are facing a vehicle forfeiture application, you should absolutely consult with an experienced traffic lawyer to determine whether it is possible to resist the prosecutor’s application, bad advice could cost you your motor vehicle.

 The legislation is complicated, and the above information is just an overview provided to give people affected by the hoon legislation some insight into the complexities involved in this legislation.